Sirajuddin Haqqani: Militancy

 Haqqani has admitted planning the 14 January 2008 attack against the Serena Hotel in Kabul which killed six people, including American citizen Thor David Hesla.
 Haqqani confessed his organization and direction of the planning of an attempt to assassinate Hamid Karzai, planned for April 2008.
 His forces have been accused by coalition forces of carrying out the late December 2008 bombing in Kabul at a barracks near an elementary school that killed several schoolchildren, an Afghan soldier, and an Afghan guard; no coalition personnel were affected.

 In November 2008, The New York Times reporter David S. Rohde was kidnapped in Afghanistan.
 His initial captors are believed to have been solely interested in a ransom.
 Sirajuddin Haqqani is reported to have been Rohde's last captor prior to his escape.

 Several reports indicated that Haqqani was targeted in a massive U.S. drone attack on 2 February 2010, but that he was not present in the area affected by the attack.

 In March 2010, Haqqani was described as one of the leaders on the "Taliban's Quetta Shura".
 Sirajuddin Haqqani's deputy, Sangeen Zadran, was killed by a US drone strike on 5 September 2013.

+In June 2011, after the execution of Zar Ajam by the government of Afghanistan, Haqqani promised to avenge Ajam's death by targeting judges and the courts involved in the case.
+Ajam, a 17-year-old Pakistani boy from North Waziristan, had taken part in a terrorist attack in February 2011 against the New Kabul Bank in Jalalabad, resulting in the deaths of 40 people.

 Haqqani was appointed the second deputy leader of the Islamic Emirate of Afghanistan by Leader Akhtar Mansour upon the latter's election on 29 July 2015.
 He was elevated to the position of first deputy leader when Hibatullah Akhundzada, who was the first deputy under Mansour, assumed the leadership on 25 May 2016.

 Jalaluddin Haqqani died in 2018 after a long illness and Sirajuddin became the leader of the Haqqani network, though Jalaluddin may have turned over operational control as early as 2008.

 On 31 May 2020, British Taliban expert Antonio Guistozzi told Foreign Policy that Sirajuddin Haqqani was infected with COVID-19, which resulted in him being absent from the group's leadership mix.